smarie/python-autoclass/docs/index.md

 # compare objects as dicts
 assert t == dict(name='test', nb_floors=None, surface=12, with_windows=False)
 ```

+ * a hash value based on the tuple of field values

 Check the [Usage](./usage/) page for more details.